NilsHolger/cppplaydesignpatterns/README.md

-strategy -> enable the exact behavior of a system to be selected at either run-time (dynamic) or compile-time (static), also known as policy. encapsulate an algorithm in class hierarchy, have clients of that algorithm hold a pointer to base class of hierarchy, delegate all requests for that algorithm to the anonymous contained object template method -> define skeleton of algorithm, concrete implementations in subclasses chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain. put a next pointer in base class, chain method in base class always delegates to next object, if derived class cannot handle, delegate to base class command -> an object represents an instruction or sequence of instructions to perform a particular action. contains all information required to execute the action. class encapuslates number of following: receiver object, method to invoke, arguments to pass. instantiate an obejct for each callback, pass each object to its future sender, when sender ready to callback to receiver, execute is invoked
+strategy -> enable the exact behavior of a system to be selected at either run-time (dynamic) or compile-time (static), also known as policy. encapsulate an algorithm in class hierarchy, have clients of that algorithm hold a pointer to base class of hierarchy, delegate all requests for that algorithm to the anonymous contained object template method -> define skeleton of algorithm, concrete implementations in subclasses chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain. put a next pointer in base class, chain method in base class always delegates to next object, if derived class cannot handle, delegate to base class command -> an object represents an instruction or sequence of instructions to perform a particular action. contains all information required to execute the action. class encapuslates number of following: receiver object, method to invoke, arguments to pass. instantiate an object for each callback, pass each object to its future sender, when sender ready to callback to receiver, execute is invoked

 --------------------------------------------------------------------
 Manifesto for Agile Software Development